 This information has been compiled using data from the Change Checker Swap Centre and presented in the easy to use indexes below, with arrows to signify how many places up or down a coin has moved since the last Scarcity Index.

 A-Z 10p Scarcity Index

-Regardless of where they feature on the above index, if you have any of the A-Z 10ps in your collection you should consider yourself lucky, as they are particularly hard to come by in circulation and each design has a relatively low mintage (just 220,000 of each design released in 2018 and 2.1 million overall in 2019).
+Regardless of where they feature in the above index, if you have any of the A-Z 10ps in your collection you should consider yourself very lucky.
+A maximum of only 304,000 of each design entered circulation!

 50p Scarcity Index

 There’s been a lot of movement at the top of our 50p Index, with each Olympic 50p have been shaken up!
 The Table Tennis 50p has climbed by seven spots, and Gymnastics climbing an impressive five spots too.

 The 2016 Peter Rabbit 50p has climbed by an incredible 13 places, which is the biggest move we’ve seen for this coin since our Index started.
 The Libraries 50p has also dropped by 13 places, pushing it down to the bottom of our Index.
 These two coins are definitely worth watching over our coming Index updates.

 This £2 Index is full of movers and shakers, as only 8 coins have stayed in the same spot from last quarter’s update!

 Some key movers at the top of the Index, include the Commonwealth Games Wales £2, which has previously sat comfortably in the top five.
 It’s been bumped down three places, with the 2015 First World War (Navy) coin jumping up 4 spots to position itself just below the other Commonwealth Games and Olympic £2 coins.